-30 The text of the National Security Strategy can be found at the website of the Russian National Security Council at http://www.scrf.gov.ru/documents/99.html under the Black Sea to Bulgaria, then through the Balkans, with branches to Austria, Italy, and Greece.
+Another pipeline project favored by Moscow is South Stream.
+In November 2007, Gazprom and the Italian firm ENI signed an agreement to build South Stream, which would run from Russia under the Black Sea to Bulgaria, then through the Balkans, with branches to Austria, Italy, and Greece.
 Serbia and Hungary have also signed on to the project.
 Russia hopes to complete South Stream in 2015.
 Like Nord Stream, South Stream would bypass Belarus, Ukraine, Poland, and other central European countries.
 In May 2009, Russia and Italy announced that the pipeline would have a capacity of 63 bcm per year.

 Those concerned about the possible consequences of overdependence on Russia for energy have called for the building of pipelines circumventing Russian territory that would transport non-Russian gas supplies to Europe.
-In May 2009, the EU held a summit in Prague with leading transit and supplier nations in Transcaucasia and Central Asia.
+In May 2009, the EU held a summit in Prague with leading transit and supplier nations in the South Caucasus and Central Asia.
 The summit agreed to expedite the creation of the Nabucco pipeline, which could have a capacity of 31 bcm per year.
 It would get its supplies from Azerbaijan and perhaps Turkmenistan through pipelines in Georgia and Turkey.
 Nabucco received a further boost on July 13, 2009, when Austria, Hungary, Romania, Bulgaria, and Turkey signed an intergovernmental agreement on the project.
 It is hoped that work on the pipeline could begin in 2011, with the first gas supplies available by 2014 and full capacity reached in 2019.